0xfoudy/GreenStaker/README.md

 ## TO DO
 1. Write tests X
-2. Allow users to stake more than 1 token
+2. Allow users to stake more than 1 token X
 3. Pause / Unpause feature
 4. claim NFT
 5. test admin modifying claim periods